leangjia/blender_docs/manual/physics/fluid/type/effector.rst

 .. _bpy.types.FluidEffectorSettings.use_effector:

 Use Effector
-   Enables or disables the effector object affect on the fluid, this property is useful for animations to selectively enable and disable when the effector affects the fluid.
+   Enables or disables the effector object effect on the fluid, this property is useful for animations to selectively enable and disable when the effector affects the fluid.

 .. _bpy.types.FluidEffectorSettings.use_plane_init: